skip to main content

 Green Labs Certification

-The easiest way your lab can participate is by completing and submitting a quick assessment that will provide greater understanding of how your lab works, evaluate where your lab is already achieving sustainability goals, and assess areas where your lab has the potential to become more efficient and sustainable.
-After completing the assessment, please feel free to submit this to Max Christman (Caltech’s Sustainability Manager) at sustainability@caltech.edu.
+The easiest way your lab can participate is by completing and submitting a quick assessment (link below) that will provide greater understanding of how your lab works, evaluate where your lab is already achieving sustainability goals, and assess areas where your lab has the potential to become more efficient and sustainable.
+After completing the assessment, please submit this to Max Christman (Caltech’s Sustainability Manager) at sustainability@caltech.edu.
 This begins your journey to become Green Labs Certified!
-Once your lab has made adjustments, you can submit another assessment and get scored again.
-This final assessment informs your final Green Labs Certification Score, and your lab will be rewarded with a plaque advertising just how far you have come.
+This assessment informs your final Green Labs Certification Score, and your lab will be rewarded with a plaque advertising just how far you have come.
+Certified Green Labs get access to lots of benefits, including exclusive events, energy efficiency stickers (see the Energy Efficiency section below), a brag-worthy plaque to post outside your lab, and access to lots of educational tools, fact sheets, and so much more!
+Get Certified today and join the dozens of Caltech labs benefitting from this great program!

 Energy Efficiency - Freezer 2